khaledsabry97/SimulIDE-LED-Game/readme.md

 ## Arudino code

-Load the code file **game.ino** onto the simulator and don't forgt to add the path to the arduino compiler to the file by right click on file tab and **set Compiler Path**.
+Load the code file **game.ino** onto the simulator and don't forget to add the path to the arduino compiler, by right clicking on file tab and **set Compiler Path**.